 High-Quality Legal Representation in New York

-The Spodek Law Group starts by seeking to understand your legal issues before making a decision on the best strategy to secure victory for divorce and neglect clients.
+The Spodek Law Group starts by seeking to understand your legal issues before making a decision on the strategy to secure victory for divorce and neglect clients.
 Evaluating each case, which gives the opportunity for providing individualized advice to our customers, is the hallmark of our practice.

 You can expect full commitment and excellent services from us always.
 We have a wealth of knowledge about divorce and child neglect matters to help you make the right choices whether your case is settled out-of-court or before a magistrate.
 Common allegations in nursing homes include lack of hygiene, use of chemical sedatives, bed sore cases, and emotional abuse by staff.